devicehive/devicehive-docker/rdbms-image/README.md

 cp nginx-ssl-proxy.conf.example nginx-ssl-proxy.conf
 vi nginx-ssl-proxy.conf
 ```
 Note that ./ssl directory is mounted to /etc/ssl in container.
-So yout need to edit only last part of path in `ssl_certificate` and `ssl_certificate_key` parameters.
+So you need to edit only last part of path in `ssl_certificate` and `ssl_certificate_key` parameters.

 5. Run DeviceHive with the following command:
 ```